And welcome back, Rush Limbaugh and the EIB Network.

 This is fascinating because judicial activism to the left is the original interpretation of the Constitution, the Bill of Rights, the First Amendment.

-You can't you can't participate.
+You can't participate.

-Uh you have too much money, but unions can, and all of our left-wing special interest groups can, and all of our nonprofits can, but you big business people, you can't because we don't like you.
+But unions can, and all of our left-wing special interest groups can, and all of our nonprofits can.

 You're big business.

-The Supreme Court comes along, there's no constitutional justification for preventing them.
+The Supreme Court comes along and there's no constitutional justification for preventing them, they're American citizens, they're citizens of the country, their vote.

-Activism is telling us the second amendment should not be in the Constitution, or it really isn't, or that it doesn't mean what it says.
+Activism is telling us the Second Amendment should not be in the Constitution, or it really isn't, or that it doesn't mean what it says.

-Activism is saying it's a living breathing document.
+Activism is saying it's a living, breathing document.

 It needs to adjust to the adjusting moral codes and mores of the day.